-2.2 Clock Current DataSet
+2.2 Clock Current Dataset

 Shows the actual PTP time with nanosecond resolution, there are two methods: synchronize the System Clock to PTP Time or synchronize PTP Time to the System Clock.
+However, the two are mutually exclusive and cannot be selected as TRUE at the same time.